graysondeese/DayPlanner/README.md

 We would like you to have well over 200 commits by graduation, so commit early and often!

-## Submission on BCS

-You are required to submit the following:

-* The URL of the deployed application

-* The URL of the GitHub repository

 ## More Hints

 THE APPLICATION DISPLAYS TIMEBLOCKS FOR STANDARD BUSINESS HOURS (9 A.M.
 TO 5 P.M.)